somarat/healer/README.md

 Automatically stops or restarts docker containers that report themselves unhealthy.

 ## Why is this needed?
 The ability to automatically restart failed containers is built in to Docker itself.
-But what if the container is still running, but doesn't work properly anymore?
+But what if the container is still running but doesn't work properly anymore?

 If you're using Kubernetes, you can configure a health check and have Kubernetes restart unhealthy containers for you.